coreyhsGames/Titanium-Wallpaper/README.md

 2. Import the .zip file into Lively Wallpaper.
 3. Apply the wallpaper.

+## Configuration
+This can be done within the Lively Wallpaper application.
+Right click or click the three dots on the wallpaper and click **Customise**.

 ## License
 This repository is licensed under the **[MIT LICENSE](https://github.com/coreyhsGames/Titanium-Wallpaper/blob/main/LICENSE)**.